 Gesner, Konrad von (1516–1565)

-Swiss naturalist whose major work, Historia Animalium (4 vols,
+Konrad von Gesner was a Swiss naturalist whose major work, Historia Animalium (4 volumes,

 1551–58), an encyclopedic study of many varieties of animals, is considered